How to make leash sleeves

 Snaps

-I use Kam Snaps (B36 - Neon Yellow).
-I use Size 20 regular length (they make different sizes and lengths.
-I think this is considered the standard size and length.).
-You can find these online.
-They make a hand & table press.
-I've only used the table press to install snaps.
+I use Kam Snaps (B36 - Neon Yellow; size 20, regular 5.6mm stem length).
+They make a hand & professional table press.
+I've only used the table press (DK93) to install snaps.[4]
 It's worth the money to buy two presses so you don't have to change the dies.
+(They make a no-change die which works with both male & female snaps.
+I haven't used it.
+The pros and cons sounded like dedicated dies work better.).

-They make snap-removal dies for the hand press.
-I have the hand press for that.
+They make a snap-removal die for use with the hand press (KX8J).
 I highly recommend buying this because you'll occasionally do something wrong, crack a snap and need to remove it.
 It's much easier to do with the tool.
-(Like the table press, it's useful to have two hand presses - one for each gender.
-Otherwise you have to flip the die to the other end.
-But, you don't have to remove snaps very often.).
+(It's convenient to have two hand presses & two dies so you you don't have to remove & flip the die for gender.
+But, you shouldn't have to remove snaps very often.
+It's not hard to use just one hand press for both.).

 Quality control: The snaps can crack during install.
-Sometimes I hear a crunch when installing.
+Sometimes I hear a crunch when pressing down.
 I examine the snap with a magnifying glass and usually see a crack (remove and install a new one.).
 You should snap them together at least once.
-I've seen the barrel part of the male pull off when I do that (something during the install weakened it, or it was a manufacturing defect).
+I've seen the barrel part of the male pull off.
+(Something during the install weakened it, or it was a manufacturing defect).
 You won't know unless you're in the habit of snapping/unsnapping once as a matter of quality control.

 Snap holes

 Kam-Snap kits include an awl to poke a hole through the fabric.
-WARNING: The awl is very sharp, and painful when you jab yourself.
+WARNING: That awl is very sharp and painful when you jab yourself.
 I haven't jabbed myself for a long time.
-But, when I started, I did it a dozen times.
+But, when I started, I did it a few times.
 It's very painful.
 I guess like a hot-stove, you learn quick.
 Be prepared.
 You may have to endure it a few times.
-(You could make leather covers to go over your two vulnerable fingers.
-But, you might have to use those forever if you don't suffer the jab and learn the hard way.
+(You could make leather covers to go over the two vulnerable fingers.
 I do it without thinking now, and haven't stabbed myself for a long time.).

-Using one hand, I press down firmly on the template so it won't move (spreading my fingers to distribute the pressure over more area).
+To mark the hole positions: using one hand, I press down firmly on the template so it won't move (spreading my fingers to distribute the pressure over more area).
 I push a LEONIS Water Erasable pen (ASIN: B00IWEAPSS) into each hole, rotate it a bit for a good mark.
-(The template's holes are drilled to a size that's snug to that particular pen.).
+(The template's holes are drilled to a size that's snug to this pen.).
 It's important that the template not move as you do this.
-Be sure to position your hand so you can access all the holes while spreading the pressure as far around the template as possible.
-You shouldn't move your hand until all the holes are marked.
-If the drilled holes are too snug, and the template may lift up as you pull the pen out.
-That can cause movement.
+Be sure to position your hand so you can access all the holes.
+(You shouldn't move your hand until all the holes are marked.
+If the drilled holes are too snug, the template may lift with the pen.
+Either can cause movement.).

 Making the template

-That's made from 8" square clear-plastic (.035" thick, which is about 1/16") (Amazon ASIN: B0CG8PLF3N.
+The template is made from 8" square clear-plastic (.035" thick, which is about 1/16".
+Amazon ASIN: B0CG8PLF3N).
 This is thinner & cheaper than you'll find at the hardware store.
 If you use something thicker, you have to drill the holes more-perfectly vertical (or be sure to use the side you started the hole from as the bottom side facing the fabric.
 I.e., where you start the hole should be accurate compared to where it comes out.
-This is good to do even if it's thinner plastic.).
+(I.e., if the drill isn't straight, it will come out a little off center.
+That side should be where you insert the marking pen.
+The pen should make contact with the fabric on the side you started the hole.).

 Cutting the plastic to size

 I cut the 8x8 sheet in half (you'll need an "acrylic-sheet cutting tool" and a straight edge.
 I used the steel ruler from a 12-inch "t-square.").
 I removed the protective plastic from one side of the plastic.
-I mark or scratch the center (4" from either side).
+I mark or scratch the center (4" from each side).
 I lay the plastic on a piece of "1x4" wood, and use two c-clamps to secure the steel straight-edge down on top of the plastic (onto the wood).
-Then, I firmly drag the cutting tool along the straight edge (not super hard, but not too light).
+Then, I firmly drag the cutting tool along the straight edge (not super hard, but not too light either).
 You'll see some curly shavings come up.
-I do that 2-3 times in one direction, then rotate the entire clamped assembly 180-degrees and drag it the opposite direction.
+I do that 2-3 times in one direction, then rotate the entire clamped assembly 180-degrees and drag the cutting tool the opposite direction.
 (The reason to cut both directions is because where you start dragging won't be exactly on the edge.
 You'll get a broken corner when you cut all the way through the rest of the sheet.
-If you cut a few times in each direction (changing direction 3-4 times), you'll get a good cut all the way to both edges.).
-I lay the clamped structure across a piece of "2x6" to elevate it so the c-clamps hang off each side of the 2x6, and the clamped assembly lays flat on top of the 2x6 (creating a stable surface to work on).
+If you change direction 3-4 times you'll get a good cut all the way to both edges.).
+I lay that clamped structure across a piece of "2x6" to elevate it so the c-clamps hang off each side of the 2x6, and the clamped assembly lays flat on top of the 2x6 (creating a stable surface to work on).

 When you have your 8x4 piece, the first thing to do is write "top" on one side.
 Then do all your drilling from the other side.
-When you're done, that side (which you did your driling on) will be the bottom of the template.
-The idea behind this is that where you start drilling will be the most accurate (where the drill comes out could be a little off if the drill isn't perfectly straight up and down. ).
+When you're done, that side (which you started your drilling on) will be the bottom of the template.
+Where you start drilling will be the most accurate (i.e., where the drill comes out could be a little off if the drill isn't perfectly straight up and down).
 Where the pen exits the hole and touches the fabric will be exactly where you started drilling the hole, and should be the most accurate.
-(There shouldn't be much difference between where the sides, especially with thin plastic like this.
-Or, especially if you use a drill press.
-But, it's good to use the bottom of the plastic (as you drill) as the top of the template as you mark.
-It may be unnecessary, but can only work in your favor.
+(There shouldn't be much difference between those two sides, especially with thin plastic like this.
+Or, especially if you use a drill press which should drill perfectly vertical holes.
+But, it's good to use the bottom of the plastic (where the drill bit comes out) as the top of the template as you mark.
+It may be unnecessary, but this can only work in your favor.).

 Marking the holes to drill